SiliconFF/MVI-Dragonfly/README.md

 <!--![Product Name Screen Shot][product-screenshot]](https://example.com)-->

 For some backstory on this project.
 I have been implementing applications in assembly processes that use IBM MVI Edge to run quality inspection and object detection models.
-The single biggest hurdle that was encountered was the syncronizaiton of the time of trigger and the time of the RTSP frame that was captured.
-To more clearly layout the issue that was encounted please see the chart below:
+The single biggest hurdle that was encountered was the synchronization of the time of trigger and the time of the RTSP frame that was captured.
+To more clearly layout the issue that was encountered please see the chart below:

 <img width="751" height="433" alt="rtspjitter" src="https://github.com/user-attachments/assets/634871c1-31af-4742-a2d5-4156c6700218" />
 <br><br/>